The Rescuers: Reception

-Jack Shaheen, in his study of Hollywood portrayals and stereotypes of Arabs, noted the inclusion of delegates from Arab countries in the Rescue Aid Society.

 Accolades

 In 2008, the American Film Institute nominated The Rescuers for its Top 10 Animated Films list.

 Legacy

 Bernard and Bianca made appearances as meet-and-greet characters at Walt Disney World and Disneyland in the years following the original film's release.
-While they currently don't make regular appearances at the American parks, both continue to appear regularly at Tokyo Disney Resort.
+While they currently do not make regular appearances at the American parks, both continue to appear regularly at Tokyo Disney Resort.

+Like other Disney animated characters, the characters of the film have recurring cameo appearances in the television series House of Mouse.

 In the Disney Infinity video games, Medusa's Swamp Mobile was introduced as a vehicle in Disney Infinity 2.0.

 In the world builder video game Disney Magic Kingdoms, Bernard, Miss Bianca, Penny, Madame Medusa, and Orville appear as playable characters in the main storyline of the game, along with The Rescue Aid Society and Madame Medusa's Riverboat as attractions.

+Along with other Walt Disney Animation Studios characters, the main characters of the film have cameo appearances in the short film Once Upon a Studio.